United Arab Emirates Armed Forces: Expansion

 In 1989, the UAE purchased Scud-B ballistic missiles from North Korea.
 UAE went on an expansion drive in 1995, which began with the 1992–93 acquisition of 436 Leclerc tanks and 415 BMP-3 armored vehicles.
 It had learned from the Iranian experiences with having a single supplier for its military and has diversified its arms purchases, purchasing weaponry mainly from Russia, the United States, the UK, Ukraine, France, Italy and Germany.
 It has also taken care to invest in the systems it has purchased and standardize them according to NATO/GCC Specifications.
 The equipment purchases were also followed by a program to increase manpower numbers and Emiratisation program for the Armed forces.

 In 2008, UAE bought MIM-104 Patriot missiles and related radar, support services for the Patriot systems.

-In 2011, during a war scare with Iran over the Straits of Hormuz, UAE announced a purchase of US$3.48 billion worth of American missile systems: 2 radar systems, 96 missiles, spare parts, and training.
+In 2011, during a war scare with Iran over the Straits of Hormuz, the UAE announced a purchase of US$3.48 billion worth of American missile systems: 2 radar systems, 96 missiles, spare parts, and training.
 UAE was the first country to acquire the Terminal High Altitude Area Defense System (THAAD).
-A contract worth $1.96 billion was agreed for Lockheed Martin Corp to supply two Thaad anti-missile batteries.
+A contract worth $1.96 billion was agreed for Lockheed Martin Corp to supply two THAAD anti-missile batteries.

 In November 2019, South Africa blocked the supply of arms to United Arab Emirates, Oman, Algeria, and Saudi Arabia following a dispute in the inspection clause of its agreement.
-According to a report by Reuters, UAE and the other mentioned countries refused to allow officials from South Africa to inspect their facilities.
-The dispute arose as the UAE and the other countries refused the inspections, stating it violated their sovereignty.
+According to a report by Reuters, the UAE and the other mentioned countries refused to allow officials from South Africa to inspect their facilities.
+The dispute arose as the UAE and the other countries refused the inspections, stating that they violated their sovereignty.
 According to the industry, the inspection row puts business at risk and could cause the loss of up to 9,000 jobs at defense firms and supporting industries in South Africa.
 UAE began firing trials with China, India, and Serbia to replace the South African RDM as the preferred supplier of ammunition.